floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 When an NMI is triggered, the IFF1 bit and the HALT state (if active) will be cleared in the last half-cycle of the current instruction.

-Next, a opcode fetch machine cycle is performed (NOT an interrupt acknowledge cycle identified with M1|IORQ).
+Next, an opcode fetch machine cycle is performed (NOT an interrupt acknowledge cycle identified with M1|IORQ).
 The PC is *not* incremented during the opcode fetch and the resulting opcode byte will be ignored.